skimlab/eddy-postproc/README.md

 pandoc summary_table.md -t html -o summary_table.html
 ```

-4. Test *index.html* and *summary_table.html* and make necessay changes.
-   For example, one might need to change table column widths (proportions).
+4. Download ddn-cytoscape-js-template.zip into destination folder.

-5. Copy the following folders to destination:
+   The folder will include the following folders and files.
-   1. *css*
+   1. *css* (folder)
-   2. *js*
+   2. *js* (folder)
-   3. *fonts*
+   3. *fonts* (folder)
-   4. *stylesheets*
+   4. *stylesheets* (folder)
+   5. index-template.html
+   6. ddngraph.html

+5. Rename *index-template.html* to *index.html*.

+6. Copy summary_table.html into the destination folder and
+   make necessary changes in *summary_table.html*.
+Specifically,
+   one might need to change table column widths (proportions).
+   Make sure there is no column with **0**(%).

-   5. *datasets* -- this holds all DDNgraph JSON files
+6. Create *datasets* folder and copy all DDN graph JSON files into this folder.

-6. Copy the following files to destination:
+6. Test the site and make necessary changes in
-   1. *index.html*
+   1. *index.html* and
    2. *summary_table.html*
-   3. *ddngraph.html*